Here’s your year in preview, Chicago sports fans (please, no thanks necessary)

-On Sunday in Minneapolis, the Bears will end a lost season with a third straight victory started by a third different quarterback — a footnote most of us will soon forget.
+On Sunday in Minneapolis, the Bears will end a lost season with a third consecutive victory started by a third different quarterback — a footnote most of us soon will forget.

-One night later in Indianapolis, Alabama will beat Georgia for the second time in a little over a month — an ordeal that will haunt Bulldogs fans until merely the end of time.
+One night later in Indianapolis, Alabama will beat Georgia for the second time in a little more than a month — an ordeal that will haunt Bulldogs fans until merely the end of time.

 And on Feb.
 13 in Inglewood, California, guess who’s going to hold the Super Bowl trophy up high for all the world to see?
 The Cowboys’ Dak Prescott, that’s who.
 What, you were expecting Aaron Rodgers, Tom Brady or Patrick Mahomes?
 Not this time, bub.